 What is the reason the frauds are not prosecuted in every instance of guilt?
-I have sympathy with the erring, but when lazy vagabonds in order to make money, are guilty of frauds in talsely pre-tending that they are materializing mediums, I would impose the negative of the law to its fullest would impose the penalty of the law to its fullest extent.
+I have sympathy with the erring, but when lazy vagabonds in order to make money, are guilty of frauds in talsely pretending that they are materializing mediums, I would impose the penalty of the law to its fullest extent.
 If this was done there would, perhaps, be less rascality.
-No man will over get my money upless he comes under test conditions and if the spirits will not materialize under test conditions they can stay where they are; I will not sustain any loss even if I don't see something of a bogus or real spirit.
+No man will ever get my money unless he comes under test conditions and if the side and must become convinced. unless he comes under test conditions and if the spirits will not materialize under test conditions, they can stay where they are; I will not sustain any loss even if I don't see something of a bogus

-We have hundreds and thousands of honest medi-We have hundreds and thousands of honest medi-ums in the country, as good as any now known, but their power or gift may not be known to themselves.
-Let me suggest to every spiritualist, no matter what country he may live in, to sit with his family one hour each week for several months, or if you have a neighbor who desires to investi-note her big his family with your own and m gate, then join his family with your own, and m a short time you can converse with your departed spirit friends.
+We have hundreds and thousands of honest mediums in the country, as good as any now known, but their power or gift may not be known to themselves.
+Let me suggest to every spiritualist, no matter what country he may live in, to sit with his family one hour each week for several months, or if you have a neighbor who desires to investigate, then join his family with your own, and in a short time you can converse with your departed spirit friends.
 We are told by spirits that it is very rare that two families can be found that one or more mediums would not be developed if they would sit therefor.
-I find that this is not gener ally known among investigators, hence we often see calls through the press for mediums to visit different localities.
-To such I suggest the propriety of saving the railroad fare, board and pay of a medium by sending to a spiritual book store and obtaining directions how to conduct circles; there are several small works costing a mere trifle.
-When you read one, follow the directions strictly and you will be certain to obtain communications, but you must not at first rely too much on the truthfulness of what is received, as spirits cannot some-times say through an undeveloped medium what they Jesire.
-Always bear in mind that a spirit is only a man or woman disembodied, and may err like those who are in a fleshly casket.
+I find that this is not generwould sit therefor.
+I find that this is not generally known among investigators, hence we often see calls through the press for mediums to visit different localities.
+To such I suggest the propriety of saving the railroad fare, board and pay of a medium, by sending to a spiritual book store and obtaining directions how to conduct circles; there obtaining directions how to conduct circles; there are several small works costing a mere trifle.
+When you read one, follow the directions strictly and you will be certain to obtain communications, but you must not at first rely too much on the truthfulness of what is received, as spirits cannot sometimes say through an undeveloped medium what they desire.
+Always bear in mind that a spirit is only a man or woman disembodied, and may erroll a fleshly casket.
+If you fail only a man or woman disembodied, and may err like those who are in a fleshly casket.
 If you fail with one neighbor's family, try another.
-The idea of people going a distance from home, spending time and money to meet a medium, has always appeared to me lost labor, as they may in their own house or in the family of their next door neighbor, have far better mediums than those they spend their time and dollars in traveling hundreds of miles to see; all that is necessary to get as good at home, is to sit in a circle as some writers direct, and all will be satisfactory if you persevere and have patlence.
-A. M. BURNS.
+The idea of people going a distance from home, spending time and money to meet a medium, has always appeared to me lost labor, as they may in their own house or in the family of their next door neighbor, have far better mediums than those they spend their time and dollars in traveling hundreds of miles to see: all that is necessary to get dreds of miles to see; all that is necessary to get as good at home, is to sit in a circle as some writers direct, and all will be satisfactory if you persevere and bave patience.
+A. M. Bunns.